karma-runner/grunt-karma/README.md

   }
 }
 ```
-The `background` option will tell grunt to run karma in a child process so it doesn't block subsequent grunt tasks.
+The `background` option will tell grunt to run karma in a child process
+so it doesn't block subsequent grunt tasks.

-Config your `watch` or `regarde` task to run the karma task with the `:run` flag.
+Config your `watch` task to run the karma task with the `:run` flag.
 For example:

 ```js
 watch: {